Do you have anyone in your life who displays any of the following behaviours (on a regular basis)?

 Emotional Intelligence is (as its name suggests) how you use your emotions intelligently and appropriately: according to Mayer and Salovey emotionally intelligent people:

 Know their own emotions what they are feeling and why they are feeling it

 Express the right emotions at the right time

 In short, emotionally intelligent people are able to guide their own emotions as opposed to their emotions guide them.

 Why Even Bother To Practice Emotional Intelligence?

-- You reduce stress, not having control over our emotions is stressful and the affects can be long lasting.
-How long does it take you to ‘come down’ from an arguement for instance?
+- You reduce stress, not having control over our emotions is stressful and the effects can be long lasting.
+How long does it take you to ‘come down’ from an argument for instance?

 - You’re able to deal with challenging and difficult situations more effectively.

 - You’ll know your triggers (emotional triggers) and be able to stop them being released as others push on them.